d2l-ai/d2l-en/STYLE_GUIDE.md

 ## References

-* Refer to [d2lbook](http://book.d2l.ai/examples/markdown.html#cross-references)how to add references for figure, table and equations.
+* Refer to [d2lbook](http://book.d2l.ai/examples/markdown.html#cross-references) about how to add references for figure, table and equations.

 ## QR Code